 Tip #1: Create Support Systems

 Even the strongest, most independent students need help sometimes.
-Knowing that you can reach out to someone makes a huge difference when you’re struggling with your mental health.
-Now is the time to build your support network—before you need it.
+Knowing that you can reach out to someone is important when you’re struggling with your mental health.
+Now is the time to build your support network — before you need it.
 Think about who you’re comfortable talking to about your mental illness and put them on speed dial.
 Talk with your counselor or another care provider about your upcoming studies and schedule regular check-ins.
 If you’re moving to attend school, look for clubs or off-campus groups that fit your interests.
 This can be a great way to make new friends and build community in your new town.

 Tip #2: Rest and Practice Self-Care